-The best CPU for gaming is the processor which offers the heady combination of powerful single-threaded performance, some tasty multi-threaded processing chops, and a price tag that doesn’t instantly nuke your bank balance.
+What’s the best CPU for gaming?
+Right now it’s the processor which offers the heady combination of powerful single-threaded performance, some tasty multi-threaded processing chops, and a price tag that doesn’t instantly nuke your bank balance.
+Things are set to change, however, and the first batch of AMD Ryzen 3000 chips in our test bench have already stormed the top charts.

 Despite the dominance of multi-core CPUs in today’s gaming rigs, the difficulty in coding for chips with multiple processor cores has meant we’re still not seeing many modern game engines taking full advantage of the powerful CPUs many of us now have in our machines.
 In fact, since AMD has decided to take the fight to Intel in terms of core-count, even six cores is becoming more and more common.